^

 What's bothering you?

-Diagnosis of metastases in stomach cancer depends on their location.
-For diagnosis use:
+Diagnosis of metastases in gastric cancer depends on their localization.
+For diagnosis, the following are used:

 • ultrasound examination (to determine the presence of secondary tumors in the abdominal cavity, liver);

-• magnetic resonance imaging (to determine secondary tumors in immobile organs, such as the liver, bone tissue);
+• magnetic resonance imaging (to detect secondary tumors in immobile organs such as the liver and bone tissue);

 • X-rays (to determine the presence of secondary tumors in the lungs and liver);

-• puncture (to determine the presence of secondary tumors in the cavities of the organs and skin).
+• puncture (to determine the presence of secondary tumors in organ cavities and skin).

 What do need to examine?

-With extensive metastasis treatment is aimed at maximizing the viability of an organ.
-Delete all metastases is impossible, therefore surgical treatment is considered impractical.
-Completely stop the growth of secondary tumors, too, is not possible, so the use of chemotherapy and radiation therapy, primarily aimed at extending the patient's life.
-Prognosis for metastatic cancer of the stomach, as a rule, disappointing.
-The lethality is more than 98%.
+In case of extensive metastasis, treatment is aimed at maximally preserving the viability of a particular organ.
+It is impossible to remove all metastases, so surgical treatment is considered inappropriate.
+It is also impossible to completely stop the growth of secondary tumors, so the use of chemotherapy and radiation therapy is primarily aimed at prolonging the patient's life.
+The prognosis for metastases of stomach cancer is usually disappointing.
+The mortality rate is more than 98%.

 You are reporting a typo in the following text: